 Several building contractors

 Charges: Manslaughter, numerous building code and safety violations

-On the night of 31 October/1 November 1970, the Club-Cinq-Sept also known as Club 5-7 had attracted an extensive group to watch a live performance by Storm, an up-and-coming six member group from Paris.
+On the night of 31 October/1 November 1970, the Club-Cinq-Sept also known as Club 5-7 had attracted an extensive group to watch a live performance by Storm, an up-and-coming six-member group from Paris.
 At 1:40 a.m., an estimated 180 individuals were still in the club at the point when a fire broke out.
-It was reportedly brought on by an imprudently tossed match lighting a froth filled seat pad on the first floor gallery.
+It was reportedly brought on by an imprudently tossed match lighting a froth filled seat pad on the first-floor gallery.

 The blast spread quickly through the rooftop space on the grounds that it was being fuelled by the building's combustible style and furniture.
 Individuals in the gallery attempted to escape down the single winding staircase as flares spread over the roof.
-Just 30 individuals inside of the fundamental club territory figured out how to leave the building through the principle passage entryway before a colossal mass of fire dove down from the gallery transforming the entire building into an inferno.
+Just 30 individuals inside of the fundamental club territory figured out how to leave the building through the principal passage entryway before a colossal mass of fire dove down from the gallery transforming the entire building into an inferno.

 8. Lame Horse fire

 Worst fire in Russia since the fall of the Soviet Union.
 Started by fireworks.